DEVOTIONALS

 John found joy in his relationship and fellowship with God!
 He

-tells us he would be even happier, if others would also develop
+tells us he would be even happier if others could also develop

 the type of relationship he has with our Creator.
-John wants
+John wanted

-others to be friends with him, so they can appreciate the benefits
+others to be friends with him, so they could appreciate the joy

-he has found in being friends with the Lord.
+he found in being friends with the Lord.
 God was real to John

 and he had a burning desire for Him to be real to others as well.